 It would also be great for trips to the gym though if you just want to get in and out – I never quite know what to carry things in if I’m not showering, or not wearing a jacket, so end up taking a bag I don’t need.
 This would solve the problem.

-FlipBelt also suggest that it makes a great, easy to wear (and easy to pack) belt to keep things a bit more hidden when you’re travelling.
+FlipBelt also suggests that it makes a great, easy-to-wear (and easy-to-pack) belt to keep things a bit more hidden when you’re travelling.

 If you’re already sold, you can order the classic FlipBelt by clicking on this link

 If however, you have a few more questions – read on.
 The FlipBelt review continues with some useful advice about your FlipBelt…

 How to Choose the Right Size Flipbelt for You

 The key to the comfort of the FlipBelt is that it sits flat and fits tightly against the body – so the one you pick has to do the same.

 If your belt is too loose, it will move around and bounce.
 However, have too tight a belt and it will constrict your running and mess with your form (and I’ve just told you why that is bad).

 To find the best size FlipBelt for you, decide where you think you’d most like to wear it, and where feels secure – waist. top of your hips or around your mid-hips and measure that – then choose the size that’s best for you.

 For an idea of FlipBelt sizing, here’s a summary of the sizing chart…

 An XXS FlipBelt is 21″ unstretched, 28″ stretched.